 The law states MOJ officials have the right to attend any religious event held by a registered religious organization and to question religious leaders about any aspect of their activities.

 The criminal and administrative codes dictate punishment for private individuals who harass members of registered religious organizations.
-According to the administrative code, obstructing the exercise of religious freedom is punishable by a fine of from 500 to 1,000 manat ($140-$290) or detention of from 15 days to one year of “corrective labor,” which involves serving in a government-assigned position in a prison.
-According to the criminal code, obstructing the legal activities of religious organizations or the performance of religious rites that do not violate public order and are not associated with infringement of the rights, freedoms, and or lawful interests of citizens is punishable by a fine of from 4,785 to 9,570 manat ($1,400-$2,700) or one year of “corrective labor.”
-If an obstruction involves a physical attack, the punishment may entail up to two years in prison and a larger fine.
+According to the administrative code, obstructing the exercise of religious freedom is punishable by a fine of from 500 to 1,000 manat ($140-290) or detention of from 15 days to one year of “corrective labor,” which involves serving in a government-assigned position in a prison.
+According to the criminal code, obstructing the legal activities of religious organizations or the performance of religious rites that do not violate public order and are not associated with infringement of the rights, freedoms, and or lawful interests of citizens is punishable by a fine of from 4,785 to 10,500 manat ($1,400 to $3,000) or one year of “corrective labor.”
+If an obstruction involves a physical attack, the punishment may entail up to two years in prison.

-The law allows registered religious organizations to create educational establishments to train clergy and other religious personnel after obtaining a license to do so.
-The Cabinet of Ministers establishes the procedures for obtaining the license.
+The law allows registered religious organizations to create educational establishments to train clergy and other religious personnel after obtaining a license.
+The Cabinet of Ministers establishes the procedures for doing so.
 The law also states individuals teaching religious disciplines at religious educational establishments must have a theological education and must carry out their activities with the permission of the central governing body of the religious organization and the approval of SCROEERIR.

 The law allows local governments, with the approval of SCROEERIR, to make decisions regarding the construction of religious buildings and structures within their jurisdictions.

-The law prohibits the publication of religious literature inciting “religious, national, ethnic, and/or racial hatred,” although it does not specify which agency makes this determination.
+The law prohibits the publication of religious literature inciting “religious, national, ethnic, and/or racial hatred.”
 SCROEERIR must approve imported religious literature, and only registered religious organizations may import literature.
 Registered religious organizations may be fined for publishing or disseminating religious material without government approval.
-The administrative code sets out a detailed schedule of fines, ranging from 200 to 2,000 manat ($57-$570), for producing, importing, and disseminating unauthorized religious literature and other religious materials.
+The administrative code sets out a detailed schedule of fines, ranging from 200 to 2,000 manat ($57-570), for producing, importing, and disseminating unauthorized literature and other materials.

 Religious instruction is not part of the public school curriculum.
 The law allows registered religious organizations to provide religious education after school to children for up to four hours per week with parental and SCROEERIR approval, although the law does not specify the requirements for obtaining SCROEERIR’s approval.
 Persons who graduate from institutions of higher religious education and obtain approval from SCROEERIR may provide religious education.
-According to the law, citizens have a right to obtain religious education, although obtaining religious education in private settings such as residences is prohibited and those offering religious education in private settings are subject to legal action.
+According to the law, citizens have a right to obtain religious education, although doing so in a private home is illegal.

 The constitution states two years of military service are compulsory for men older than 18.
-Although service in noncombat roles is allowed, the government does not offer civilian service alternatives for conscientious objectors.
-Refusal to perform the compulsory two-year service in the armed forces is punishable by a maximum of two years in prison or two years of “corrective labor.”
+Since December, the government has offered a civilian service alternative in the State Migration Service for conscientious objectors.
+Refusal to perform the compulsory two-year service is punishable by a maximum of two years in prison or two years of “corrective labor.”
 In addition, the state deducts part of the salaries of prisoners sentenced to corrective labor in an amount designated by the court.
 Salary deductions range between 5 to 20 percent.
-The law states no one has the right for religious reasons to refuse duties established by the constitution and the law.
-Until the age of 27, individuals may be convicted each time they refuse compulsory military service, potentially resulting in multiple convictions in their lifetimes.
+The law does not provide for an exemption to compulsory service for religious reasons.
+Until the age of 27, individuals may be convicted each time they refuse compulsory military service or alternative service, potentially resulting in multiple convictions in their lifetimes.

 The constitution and law prohibit the establishment of political parties on the basis of religion, and the law prohibits the involvement of religious groups in politics.